Last updated on June 29th, 2021; Published on June 5th, 2021

 Visiting Lamu Old Town and Shela does feel a bit like travelling through a different time.
-The town is characterized by donkey and dhows, although these days, you’ll also find motorcycles shuttling passengers from Shela to the old town and back during low tide.
+The town is characterized by donkeys and dhows, although these days, you’ll also find several motorcycles shuttling passengers from Shela to the old town and back.

 10. Travel on the SGR

 The Standard Gauge Railway (SGR) makes travelling from Nairobi to Mombasa very convenient.
 The journey, which takes about 5 hours takes you through the Kenyan countryside.
 On a good day, you may spot Mount Kilimanjaro from neighbouring Tanzania and several herds of elephants and other animals as you pass through Tsavo.